asabaylus/react-command-palette/README.md

   *Important:* _renderCommand_ must be a pure function (react-autosuggest, upon which this is based will optimize rendering performance based on this assumption).

-* ```maxDisplayed``` a _number_ between 1 and 500 that determines the maxium number of commands that will be rendered on screen.
+* ```maxDisplayed``` a _number_ between 1 and 500 that determines the maximum number of commands that will be rendered on screen.
 Defaults to 7

 * ```spinner``` a _string_ or a _React.ComponentType_ that is displayed when the user selects an item.
 If a custom spinner is not set then the default spinner will be used.
 If a custom component or string is provided then it will automatically be wrapped inside a div with a _role="status"_ attribute.
 If a component is provided then it will be be wrapped in a div that also contains a sibling node with a div contain "Loading..." visible only to screen readers.

-* ```showSpinnerOnSelect``` a _boolean_ which displays a loading indicator immediatley after a command has been selected.
+* ```showSpinnerOnSelect``` a _boolean_ which displays a loading indicator immediately after a command has been selected.
 When true the spinner is enabled when false the spinner is disabled.
-Useful when dynamicaly loading lists of a commands based upon user selections.
+Useful when dynamically loading lists of a commands based upon user selections.
 Setting both _showSpinnerOnSelect_ and  _closeOnSelect_ to false will keep the palette open and allow a new list of commands to be loaded, see the [dynamic lists example](https://codesandbox.io/s/react-command-palette-dynamic-lists-p2xo9?fontsize=14&hidenavigation=1&theme=dark).

 * ```theme``` enables you to apply a sample or custom look-n-feel.
   Two themes are included with the command palette, Chrome and Atom.
 The CommandPalette comes with the Atom theme enabled default.